What is Orangeburg Pipe?

 Well now, I’m glad you asked that question.
 The history of plumbing is a long one, stretching back thousands of years to the Minoans and the Greeks and Romans that came after them.
 In that time span, mankind has used may different materials for their water and sewer works.

-Finding the proper material for any engineering application always involves trading off different contraints and desires.
+Finding the proper material for any engineering application always involves trading off different constraints and desires.
 In particular, we want sewer pipes that are strong, durable, light-weight, easy to work with, easy and inexpensive to manufacture.
 The list goes on… When the industry as a whole believes it’s found a good, cost-effective solution, it tends to get popular fast.

 Jon Schladweiler, the Historian of the AZ Water Association, defines Orangeburg pipe as ground cellulose (wood) fibres bound together with a special water resistant adhesive, and, thereafter, impregnated with liquefied coal tar pitch.
 In other words, it’s basically ‘tar paper’.
 The first known use of Orangeburg pipe was in 1865, when a 1.5 mile pipeline was laid in the Boston area to carry water.
 In the later part of the 19th and the early part of the 20th century it was used frequently as an electrical conduit in buildings, including such landmarks as the Empire State Building!